How to Start a Nonprofit in West Virginia: A Founder’s Step-by-Step Guide

 Apply for EIN

 First, obtain your Federal Employer Identification Number (EIN) after forming your nonprofit but before applying for tax-exempt status.
 This unique nine-digit identifier assigned by the IRS serves as your nonprofit’s “social security number” for tax purposes.
-As noted by Labyrinth’s comprehensive formation services, EIN acquisition is included as part of our comprehensive formation services.
+As noted by Labyrinth, when you work with us, EIN acquisition is included as part of our comprehensive formation services.

 Complete Form 1023